realsimgearinc/stm32-dfu-bootloader/README.md

 * `OUTNAME` can be set to control the output file names.
 We use this for bulk building the variants of the bootloader for our various products.

+* `LINK_SCRIPT` can be set to change the linker script used when building the final firmware image.
+This needs to have the correct RAM size configured in it otherwise the bootloader will not verify the correct words of memory for the bootloader magic word.
+The original F103x8 configuration is available as `stm32f103x8.ld`.
+An alternate script for the xD and xE is included (which is now the default used).

 Additional Config Flags
 -----------------------